Return of Investment

 Joel Greenblatt, founder of Gotham Funds, says that the secret to investing is figuring out the value of something and then paying a lot less to buy it.
 Obvious but wish it were that easy.

 Price is not the problem.
 We see it quoted every day for the businesses that are publicly traded.
-A private business requires more work, but we could get its price if we wanted to from a willing seller.
+Getting the price for a private business requires more work, but we could get it if we wanted to from a willing seller.

-Determining value on the other hand is tough, not because it is complicated.
+Determining value on the other hand is hard and that is not because it is complicated.
 The math is the easy part but there is so much of the present and the future that goes into that math that it then becomes a guessing game.

 And guessing game it is for the most part.

-The quoted price for a business on any given day is often wrong.
-Wrong in the sense that it does not reflect the true value of a business at the time.
-Eventually though, the price and the value of that business will converge.
+The quoted price for a business on any given day is almost always wrong.
+Wrong in the sense that it does not reflect the true value of a business at any given time.
+Eventually though, the price and the value of a business converge.

-To give some intuition around how to think about valuation or how I think about valuation, assume for example that the year is 1990 and a gas station around the corner from your home is on sale.
+To give some intuition around how to think about valuation or how I think about valuation, assume for example that the year is 1990 and a corner gas station is on sale.

-And say it costs a million dollars to own it with no business extinction threat on the horizon.
-Business extinction threat for a gas station these days is real with the rapid electrification of our auto fleet plus with the eventual densification of our communities that make owning cars less of a necessity.
-But not many had that foresight in 1990.
-This just shows how hard it is to predict the future but predicting the future is how you get to the value.
+And say it costs a million dollars to own it with no business extinction risk on the horizon.
+Business extinction risk for a gas station these days is real with the rapid electrification of our auto fleet plus with the eventual densification of our communities that could make owning cars less of a necessity.

 But I digress.

 You intuitively know it already.
-You would want to know how fast can you recoup your original investment of a million dollars spent buying that business.
+You would want to know how fast you can recoup your original investment of the million dollars spent buying that business.
 Only then, you can think of profits.

-So, return of your original investment comes first.
+So, return of your initial investment comes first.
 And then comes return on your investment.

-But there of course is more to that return of investment math.
-There is opportunity cost in terms of the stress and the time you’d incur running that business that needs to be factored in.
+But there of course is more to the return of investment math.
+There is opportunity cost in terms of the stress and the time you’d incur running that business so that needs to be factored in.

-Then there is inflation and what that does to the value of future profits that business generates.
+Then there is inflation and what that does to the value of future profits that business will generate.

 Buying a business also entails risks that you’ll want compensation for.
-Future profits, as you know, are not guaranteed.
+Future profits, as we know, are not guaranteed.

-How does a publicly-traded business return profits back to their shareholders?
-Very similar to how a private business does – through cash payments.
-For publicly-traded businesses, that is issuing dividends.
+But how does a publicly traded business return profits back to its owners?
+The same way a private business does and that is through cash payments.
+In the stock market world, that is equivalent to a business issuing cash dividends.

-This line of thought sometimes gets lost in all the hysteria around the day to day stock market moves but that is the crux of how you should think about making any long-term investment.
+This line of thinking sometimes gets lost in all the hysteria around the day to day moves in the stock market but this is how you should think about making any long-term investment.

-I am not picking on DoorDash but I’ll use it as an example.
-At its recent1 peak, it traded at a 100 billion dollar valuation.
+I am not picking on DoorDash, but I’ll use it as an example.
+At its recent1 peak, it traded at a $100 billion valuation.

-It trades today2 at 22 billion dollars so about an 80 percent decline from the peak of about a year back.
+It trades today2 at $22 billion so about an eighty percent decline from the peak just a year back.

-But there is someone out there who paid 100 billion dollars for that business.
+But there is someone out there who paid $100 billion for that business.
 They better be playing a different game than what a long-term business owner would play because that was an outlandish price to pay for that business.

 And we intuitively know why it was an outlandish price.
-There is no way DoorDash in its current form could ever make 100 billion in profits in the entirety of its existence, forget a decade.
+It is hard to contemplate that DoorDash in its current form could ever make $100 billion in profits in the entirety of its existence, forget a decade.

-Now let’s compare that to say Microsoft.
-You can buy that business outright today2 if you have 1.8 trillion dollars in your bank.
+Now let us compare that to say Microsoft.
+You can buy that business outright today2 if you have $1.8 trillion lying around.

 Is that a good deal?
-Microsoft made 18 billion dollars in profits last quarter.
-That is roughly 60 billion dollars a year.
+Microsoft made $18 billion in profits last quarter.
+That is roughly $60 billion in a year.

 How many years would it take Microsoft to earn back your investment if you were to buy that stock (business) today?

 $1.8 trillion divided by $60 billion gets us 30 years.
-That is in nominal dollars.
+That is in today’s dollars.
 Factor in inflation and it will take much longer.

-Plus, you must consider business extinction risk.
+Plus, there is a non-zero business extinction risk.
 Would Microsoft be around in 30 years?
 The market, a collective opinion of millions of participants, thinks it will be.

 The expectation also is that the profits Microsoft generates would grow over time, which in turn will shorten that return of investment timeframe.